Email marketing is still one of the most effective ways to reach and engage customers.

 Promotional Emails

-A promotional email is a type of email that is sent to customers in order to promote a product or service.
-These emails typically include images, videos, and text that promotes the product or service.
+A promotional email is a form of email dispatched to customers to advertise a product or service.
+These messages usually include visuals, videos, and text showcasing the offering.

-They also often include a call-to-action that encourages customers to purchase the product or service.
+They frequently feature a call-to-action, urging customers to buy the product or service.

 Example of promotional emails: